Yuhao-Zhuang-gif/Household-Income/README.md

 # Household-Income
-This is the final project of STAT403
+This is the writeup and review of STAT403 --- Analysis of Household Yearly Income and Expenditure on Entertainment Using Resampling Techniques